 Readers will come away with the message: “You should always to kind to those who are different from you.
 Because to them, YOU are different too.”

-Was this list helpful for you?
+Was this list of books about racism and diversity for kids helpful for you?
 Please share it on Pinterest!